Agent Skills Developer Guide

 Level 3 — Referenced files: If SKILL.md references additional files (scripts, references, assets), Copilot loads them only when needed.
 Scripts can be executed without loading into context.

-TIP: Write your description as if telling a colleague when to reach for this skill.
+Write your description as if telling a colleague when to reach for this skill.
 Include the domain, capabilities, and trigger phrases.
 This is the single most important factor in whether your skill activates correctly.

 3. Walkthrough 1: Hello World Skill